 See unique gypsum formations, historic cave writing and more on accessible cave trails.
 Using the elevator entrance, this ½ mile round trip provides visitors with special needs an opportunity to visit the Snowball Room and includes portions of the Cleaveland Avenue Tour and Grand Avenue Tour.
 Wheelchairs, scooters and other assistive devices are allowed.
 Accessible restrooms are available in the Snowball Room.

-Please note that no transportation or mobility assistive devices, such as wheelchairs, walkers or canes are available.
-NPS employees will not transport or assist visitors or visitor equipment.
+Please note that transportation or mobility assistive devices, such as wheelchairs, walkers or canes are permitted on this tour, but are not available.
+NPS employees will not transport or assist visitors using assistive equipment.
 If visitors need assistance with the Park's accessible features, they must bring a companion with them for aid.

 Participants and their companions meet at the Visitor Center for a caravan to the elevator entrance.
 Assistive devices will need to be decontaminated upon exiting the cave to limit the spread of White Nose Syndrome.